1. Blog

 Wilson, WY (Jun)

-Staged under the watchful eye of its namesake mountain, Grand Teton rounds out our list of five winning National Parks half marathons from Vacation Races.
-The point-to-point course enjoys an early bridge crossing of the celebrated Snake River and several miles along Teton Pass Hwy before starting a gradual climb, transitioning to hard-packed dirt road as the snow-capped Teton Range beckons runners toward the finish in Jackson.
+Staged under the watchful eye of its namesake mountain, Grand Teton is among the most beloved of the National Parks half marathons from Vacation Races.
+The point-to-point course enjoys an early bridge crossing of the celebrated Snake River and several miles along Teton Pass Hwy before starting a gradual climb toward the snow-capped Teton Range in the distance.
 The “breathtaking course” and “magical views” may leave you feeling weak in the knees, or more likely that’s the altitude since Jackson sits at an elevation of 6,000+ feet.
-But once you’ve acclimated, you may as well stick around for the following weekend’s Yellowstone Half & 5K for the chance to earn up to eight unique medals.
+But once you’ve acclimated, you may as well stick around for the following weekend’s Yellowstone Half & 5K for the chance to earn up to eight (!) unique medals.

 Have you run any of our best half marathons in the U.S.?